 How to Find a Law Student Job Online

-If you’re applying for law student jobs online through the major job-sites like seek or indeed, you’re literally running with the heard, that is, you and every other law student is applying for the same limited amount of law jobs.
+If you’re applying for law student jobs online through the major job-sites like seek or indeed, you’re literally running with the herd, that is, you and every other law student is applying for the same limited amount of law jobs.
 This method of finding a law student job online is perhaps the hardest way to go about it, but there are other methods you can utilize to search and find law student jobs without the heavy competition found on the larger job sites.

 Here are some tips and strategies on where else you can look online to find your next law student job.